 - holding office in a student organization

-A student who commits a conduct violation while on probation may face further disciplinary action, suspension or expulsion.
+A student who commits a conduct violation while on Loss of Good Standing may face further disciplinary action, suspension or expulsion.

 |5.
 Discretionary Sanctions

 The Hearing Officer offers or requires educational programs or assignments, Restorative Justice, mediation, community service, individual assessment, counseling, substance abuse education, intervention or treatment, or other discretionary sanctions.

 ||Compensation for loss, damages, or injury.
 This may take the form of appropriate service or monetary or material replacement.